awsugblr/awsugblr/src/pages/blog/2019-03-04-call-for-proposals-for-aws-community-day-bengaluru-2019-are-now-open.md

 ---
 [AWS Users Group Bengaluru](https://www.awsugblr.in/) is back with a bang to host the most awaited event, [AWS Community Day Bengaluru 2019](https://communityday.awsugblr.in), unveiling success stories, use cases & much more from industry leaders.

 We're now inviting and accepting talk proposals for AWS Community Day 2019.
-Tell us about your use cases, success stories, lessons learnt from failures, share your challenges and what you learned along the way.
-We're looking for real-world use cases and lessons learnt more than simple tutorial rundowns.
+Tell us about your use cases, success stories, lessons learned from failures, share your challenges and what you learned along the way.
+We're looking for real-world use cases and lessons learned more than simple tutorial rundowns.

 The CFP can be submitted on the [Community Day website](https://communityday.awsugblr.in/#cfp).
 CFP will remain open till April 10th.
 Post then, the review panel will evaluate the proposals and reach out and publish the talks.